 What Materials Do Educational Games Require

 When trying to teach young children through play, you don’t need to spend a fortune on materials.
-Extremely effective educational games for kids can be created using coloured building blogs, paints, paper, drawing materials, puzzles and basic matching games.
+Highly effective educational games for kids can be created using coloured building blogs, paints, paper, drawing materials, puzzles and basic matching games.

 A good selection of materials is advisable, as you don’t want to repeat the same game too often and when you employ a nice blend of creative activities, pretend play and puzzles, you’ll make sure that things stay fresh enough to retain their attention for the duration.